JohnMops/DevOps/README.md

 # DevOps
 Tools and Mini Projects on emphasis on AWS EKS

+- Road Map: (will be added to the below list)

+1. Prometheus
+2. Grafana
+3. Termination handler for spot instances
+4. Cert Manager
+5. Flux
+6. Local node DNS cache

 This is not a beginner repo but will help someone who tries to perform/install/operate different tools and technologies.

 The below is a list of tasks we will perform in this project in the best order.

 - Create cluster: